 Only amphitheater, well preserved to our days, is located on the territory of Kato Paphos Archaeological Park.
 This historical monument dates back to the second century BC.

-Ancient Odeon is located near the House of Dionysus.
-The amphitheater was built in the Hellenistic era, modern look, come down to us, the theater acquired during the period of Roman rule in the III century.
-The lower part consists of boulders, and the building itself is excavated in the rock.
-Fleeing up the ranks of a semicircular frame orhestru.
-The scene closes meters diameter 11 ancient structure.
-On top of the hill where today stands the lighthouse, you can climb the stairs leading up, located on the side of the amphitheater.
-In those days the big red square in front of the theater perimeter decorated with marble columns, fragments of which have been preserved to the present day.
+The ancient Odeon is next to the House of Dionysus.
+The amphitheater was erected in the Hellenistic era, a modern view that reached us, the theater acquired during the Roman rule in the III century.
+The lower part of it consists of stone blocks, and the structure itself is cut in the rock.
+Running upwards rows frame a semi-circular orchestra.
+Scene diameter of 11 meters closes the ancient structure.
+At the top of the hill, where today the lighthouse rises, you can climb up the stairs leading up, located away from the amphitheater.
+In those days, a large red square in front of the theater along the perimeter was decorated with marble columns, some fragments of which have survived to this day.

 In the IV century Odeon theater as well as other ancient buildings of Paphos, suffered during the earthquake.
 Today, however, it is partially restored and renovated.
 In the summer here put the Greek tragedies, theater performances, operas and give hold festivals.